Kiktur/ee250-labs/lab6/lab06_writeup.md

 4.3

-There's a built in 0.2s inside the GrovePi library’s ultrasonicReds() function, its caused by a time.sleep(0.2) line in the code.
+There's a built in 0.2s inside the GrovePi library’s grovepi.ultrasonicRead(pin) function, its caused by a time.sleep(0.2) line in the code.
 The Raspberry Pi communicates with the GrovePi’s ATmega328P using the I2C protocol.